cznic/99c/99prof/README.md

     0x00014	function	main
     $

 Alternatively, using 99dump, we can see that the loop consists of 8 instructions at addresses 0x00044-0x0004b.
-34900000*8 = 279200000 confirming the estimated ~279MIPS value.
+34900000*8 = 279200000 confirming the estimated ~279 MIPS value.